selfcommunity/developers-doc/docs/apireference/v2/group/get_group_feed.md

 :::info

-This operation requires authentication and being a member of the group.
+This operation requires being a member of the group.

 :::